 - PHPs offer more intensive treatment than the typical outpatient program, but they tend to be less restrictive than inpatient or residential programs

 - Clients attend group and individual therapy sessions for several hours a day while continuing to go home at night

 - The most common forms of individual therapies employed at PHPs include cognitive-behavioral therapy (CBT), trauma therapy, and Dialectical Behavioral Therapy (DBT)

 - The group sessions – along with the sheer amount of time spent with one’s peers– facilitates the formation of the supportive relationships needed for long term recovery

-- Attendance at 12-step or other types of meetings is encouraged or even required
+- PHP encourage or require attendance at 12-step or other types of meetings

 - Most PHPs also offer Dual Diagnosis treatment programs that address substance abuse issues and co-occurring mental health disorders simultaneously

 A partial hospitalization program (or PHP) represents a middle ground between outpatient and residential (or inpatient) treatment for substance abuse.
 This applies to the length, the intensiveness, and the amount of time that clients spend at the treatment facility.

 In short, the people who do best in a PHP setting, need treatment between outpatient and inpatient programs.
 We’ll elaborate on this in the final section.